rbtm0106/fromm-jaime-vraiment-pas/README.md

 4. Enable **Developer mode** (top right corner).
 5. Click **Load unpacked** and select the folder you just extracted.

 ## On firefox
 [https://addons.mozilla.org/addon/fromm-j-aime-vraiment-pas/]

+## You can make your own extension for any other webrowser with a prompt to a llm and the 2 file in the chrome extension .zip I mention

 ## Step 2: Launch the Player
 1. Go to the web app: **[https://rbtm0106.github.io/fromm-jaime-vraiment-pas/]**
 2. Log in with your credentials (your data remains stored locally in your browser).
 3. Browse your subscriptions and launch a VOD!

+___

 ## Bonus convert .ts to .mp4:
 1. I made small tool to convert .ts to .mp4 **[https://github.com/rbtm0106/fromm-jaime-vraiment-pas/releases/latest/download/ts_to_mp4.zip]**